-Ever taken a shower, only to be left mid-shampoo with a lethargic stream falling from your shower head?
-Ever wondered, why is my water pressure so low?
+Ever stood in the shower, only to be left mid-shampoo with a lethargic, miserable trickle coming from your shower head?
+Ever wondered, “why is my water pressure so low”?
 Your home may have a water pressure issue.
 Low water pressure could be due to an issue that’s easily fixed.
 Keep reading to uncover some of the most common causes of low water pressure.
 Even better, learn just how easily you can fix it.

-The main water valve, or toby, should be turned off in case of a plumbing emergency, but should otherwise always be fully turned on.
+Is your water on?
+No, we’re serious.
+The main water valve, or toby, should be turned off in case of a plumbing emergency.
+At all other times, however, it should be fully turned on.
 You can find it outside, on your property, covered by a coloured or black plastic lid.
 If your grounds don’t include clear boundaries between you and your neighbours, it’s a good idea to test that the valve you turn is actually the valve for your house.